JosuaKrause/BusVis/readme.md

     distance from a station to itself is not needed.
 The first two columns define the pair of stations and the third is the walking time in seconds.

+-   *settings.ini* (optional)

+    A settings file similar to the one used for the GTFS format below.
+    Currently only the *scale* value is implemented.

-The default character set for the csv files is CP1252 to be excel compliant -- use the second command line argument to change the character set.
+The default character set for the csv files is CP1252 to be excel compliant -- use the corresponding command line argument to change the character set.

 ### GTFS-Format